braysch/europe/src/readme.md

 Upon running the program, you will be given a set of options:

-1. Extract - Scrape membership data from churchofjesuschrist.org and ysaprofiles.org and combine the data into a master list.
+1) Extract - Scrape membership data from churchofjesuschrist.org and ysaprofiles.org and combine the data into a master list.
-2. Update - This feature was never implemented.
+2) Update - This feature was never implemented.
-3. Report - Display membership information
+3) Report - Display membership information
-   1. Ward Status Report - Displays full member list, members with only a church record, members with only a YSA profile, and members with both.
+    1) Ward Status Report - Displays full member list, members with only a church record, members with only a YSA profile, and members with both.
-    2. Display Inconsistencies - For each member, information discrepencies between churchofjesuschrist.og and ysaprofiles.org are displayed.
+    2) Display Inconsistencies - For each member, information discrepencies between churchofjesuschrist.og and ysaprofiles.org are displayed.
-    3. Display Changes - Displays members who have been added/removed since the last extraction.
+    3) Display Changes - Displays members who have been added/removed since the last extraction.
-4. Optimize - Format membership data on website.
+4) Optimize - Format membership data on website.
 This may be done for either or both sites.
-5. Publish - This feature was never implemented.
+5) Publish - This feature was never implemented.
-6. Edit
+6) Edit
-   1. Merge - Merge duplicate members.
+   1) Merge - Merge duplicate members.

-?.
+?)
 Displays information about options
-q.
-Exits program
+q) Exits program